 In pre-primary and primary classes at Parklands students are encouraged to take an active part in their own learning.

-They thrive in mixed age groupings, and are encouraged to explore learning opportunities both within and outside the classroom.
+They thrive and are encouraged to explore learning opportunities both within and outside the classroom.

-We believe that contact with nature is crucial for students' development, and we strive to create outdoor spaces which challenge and support their learning, both academic and social/relational.
+We believe that contact with nature is crucial for students' development, and we strive to create outdoor spaces that challenge and support their learning, both academic and social/relational.